What type of response should you write?

 Alone.
 Unseen.
 Invisible.
 A quiet solitary existence.
 Until Madame Odette moves next door and brings colour and sound and friendship into Bear’s life.
 This softly illustrated picture book – originally published in French – will speak to readers of all ages, especially during this time of Covid-19.

-This simple story of friendship reminds me of the serendipity in my own life.
-Long ago, when I was hesitating over a decision, an acquaintance told me to “Do or don’t, but don’t drop to depths of depression,” which has helped me stop waffling ever since.
-Many years ago when I first became a teacher, a colleague – who later became a friend – offered advice which has positively influenced me for 40 years.
-Both of these people – so different in outlook from me – brought unexpected wisdom into my life.
+This simple story of friendship reminds me of serendipity in my own life.
+Long ago, when I was hesitating over a decision, an acquaintance told me, “Do or don’t, but don’t drop to depths of depression,” which has helped me stop waffling ever since.
+When I first became a teacher, a colleague offered advice which has positively influenced me for 40 years: “Don’t take things personally.
+People are just taking care of their own emotional needs.”
+Both of these serendipitous conversations brought unexpected wisdom into my life.

 Keating, Jess.
 Ocean Speaks: How Marie Tharp Revealed the Ocean’s Biggest Secret.
 Toronto: Tundra, 2020.